Words by Paul Waxman.

 It’s hard not to draw parallels between the silver screen and Circa Waves’ music when two of the songs on the brand new record are entitled ‘Movies’ and ‘Me, Myself and Hollywood,’ but despite being film buffs themselves the inspiration from cinema isn’t as clear cut as it seems.

-“The feeling that you get when you think of Hollywood and you think of palm trees, dirty streets and the stars.
+“The feeling that you get when you think of Hollywood and you think of palm trees and you think of dirty streets and you think of the stars.
 I just wanted to get that across.”

 The inspiration goes further into the album’s themes with a cinematic album cover, and a crisper, cleaner sound.